History of the Portland Police Bureau: Alt-right, Antifa, and Black Lives Matter

 In 2014, just before a grand jury ruling on the death of Michael Brown by Officer Darren Wilson in Ferguson, Missouri, at least three officers altered an image of their police badges to state "I AM DARREN WILSON".
 Chief Mike Reese demanded the officers remove the images, calling them inflammatory, noting it was against policy to imply such a political endorsement using their badges.
 One of the three officers had previously been noted for using inappropriate force in 2011 against a Spanish-speaking man.

 At a Black Lives Matter rally in 2015, an officer tweeted that he was "stuck late again at work to babysit these fools."
 He was removed from street duty for an internal investigation; the officer had been warned in 2012 after messaging the entire department his "knee-jerk reaction" to the upcoming Department of Justice investigation of PPB.

 In June 2017, a Patriot Prayer protest was held a week after the racist slayings in the 2017 Portland train attack.
-Alt-right demonstrators such as Todd Kelsay and Tusitala “Tiny” Toese assisted Department of Homeland Security officers detain and arrest counter-protesters.
+Alt-right demonstrators such as Todd Kelsay and Tusitala "Tiny" Toese assisted Department of Homeland Security officers with detaining and arresting counter-protesters.
 Additionally, PPB and Oregon State Police kettled almost 400 counter-protesters.
 The counter-protesters were detained until photographed and showing their identification (which was also photographed); individuals wearing masks were required to remove them.
 Instructions were communicated over a LRAD.
 The group included journalists, who were given the same treatment.
 The police chief, Marshman, initially claimed it was other agencies, not PPB, who took the photos, which was disproven.
-Marshman also stated PPB would purge the photos if the individual wasn't part of an investigation, but still had all of the images a year later.
+Marshman also stated PPB would purge the photos if the individual was not part of an investigation, but still had all of the images a year later.
 The Independent Police Review noted the chilling effects to free speech and the lack of reasonable suspicion of criminal acts by the group; deleted portions of the IPR report described the alt-right as being considered "much more mainstream" by one police lieutenant.
 ACLU of Oregon described the kettling as a "counterproductive and constitutionally dubious response to protesters", and opened a class action lawsuit against the police in November 2017; the case was still ongoing as of August 2020.